phillycommunitywireless/phillycommunitywireless/content/en/code-of-conduct.md

 **Keep discussion relevant.** Work to stay on-topic and take digressing conversations into other spaces—a Slack channel, email or Signal thread, separate meeting, etc.

+## Onsite Conduct

+Our onsite work often involves us being guests in the homes and workplaces of communities in North Philadelphia.
+It is important that we conduct ourselves with respect and consideration in each space we visit.
+Although uncommon, in some indoor spaces that we visit we wear face masks.
+We ask that you agree to respect and follow requests from our community hosts on-site.

 ## Harassment and Abuse

 We believe disagreement and differences of opinion are a natural part of a community and are important to work through when building, strategizing, and learning from one another, but **we do not tolerate harassment or abuse in any form.** Participants who engage in harassment or abuse may be removed from the group at the discretion of the organizers.
 Reports of harassment will be implicitly trusted and investigated thoroughly.